PhDbuilds/phdblog/content/lib/theArtofInvisibility.md

 ---
-title: "The Art of Invisibility
+title: "The Art of Invisibility"
 date: "2024-11-25"
-author: Kevin Mitnick
+author: "Kevin Mitnick"
 ---
 ## What are the main takeaways of the book?
 In a world of everything being digitized, everything is becoming less and less private.
 Companies give us the illusion of privacy, but if they have our data, we can almost certainly expect they will either sell it or lose it.
 Apps like Gmail and other mainstream email/media sell your data and will release it if asked.
 There are more security-centered solutions out there but they are likely paid services.